Dog Eats Sand Resized

 After your veterinarian performs a physical examination on your pet, the diagnostic treatment will likely include bloodwork and radiographs to confirm sand impaction.
 This will also determine the degree of sand ingested to allow for an appropriate treatment plan for your pet to be made.

-Mild to Moderate Cases: Supportive Care
+Mild to Moderate Cases of Sand Impaction for Dogs: Supportive Care

 For mild sand impaction in dogs, most respond well to outpatient treatment including anti-nausea, pain medications and subcutaneous fluids.
 For moderate sand ingestion, most pets who are showing progressive symptoms will require hospitalization for intravenous fluids, anti-vomiting medications and pain control.